"Should I script my radio shows?"

 5. Pay attention to the rhythm

-To create rhythm and pace in your radio script:
+Create rhythm and flow in your radio script.

-6. Let your personality shine and connect with the listener
+6. Let your personality shine to connect with the listener

-Tell your listeners about your day-to-day experiences like what you had for breakfast can be a fascinating topic.
+Tell listeners about your day-to-day experiences.
+What you had for breakfast can be a fascinating topic.

 7. Write down your ideas wherever inspiration strikes

-Creating a radio script is pretty much a creative process.
+Creating a radio script is a creative process.

 8. Write, write & write

-You won't become a radio script guru just by reading this post.
+You won't become a radio script guru just by reading this article.

 I secretly wish you could.

 There will be an improvement in your shows.
-Coming up with a radio script will become effortless and natural.
+Coming up with a written radio script will become effortless and natural.

-And researching and writing down facts you can refer to during your shows.
+It helps to research and write down facts or notes that you can use during your shows.